CASKTH/Borehole_modelisation/README.md

 </p>

 ### Explanation
 The Y axis is the time axis.
 This fluid 2 is connected at layer 10 with the precedent fluid.
-The heat at the end of time and at the layer 0 is around 20.3 Degrees C.
+The heat at the end of time and at the layer 0 is around 20.3 °C.

 ## Display of the fluid going down and up inside the "U" borehole